Alexis Herman: Career

 After college, Herman returned to Mobile to help desegregate their parochial schools, including the school she herself attended.
 She was then a social worker with Catholic Charities in Pascagoula, Mississippi, where she advocated for the city's shipyard to offer training to unskilled black laborers.
 After Pascagoula, Herman moved to Atlanta, Georgia, where she worked as a director of the Southern Regional Council's Black Women's Employment Program, a program designed to promote minority women into managerial or technical jobs.

 Later, working at New-York-based consulting firm RTP, Herman led programs designed to provide apprenticeships for women in nontraditional jobs.
 At RTP, she met Ray Marshall.
 After Jimmy Carter became president in 1977, he and his incoming Labor Secretary Marshall asked Herman to be director of the Labor Department's Women's Bureau.
 At age 29, she was the youngest person to hold the position, which required her to work towards improving business opportunities for women.
-She worked to encourage corporations to hire more minority women, with companies like Coca-Cola, Delta Airlines, and General Motors making increased diversity a priority in their hiring process.
+She worked to encourage corporations to hire more minority women, with companies like Coca-Cola, Delta Air Lines, and General Motors making increased diversity a priority in their hiring process.

 In 1981, at the end of the Carter administration, Herman left her job in the Labor Department and founded the consulting firm A.M.
 Herman & Associates.
 Herman and the firm worked with corporations on a variety of marketing and management issues, including how to develop training programs, marketing strategies, and organizational strategies.
 She managed the convention team for Jesse Jackson in his 1984 and 1988 bids for the Democratic Party's presidential nomination.
 Her role working for Jackson's campaign led Herman to serve as chief of staff to Democratic National Committee Chairman Ronald H. Brown, and later as vice chair of the 1992 Democratic National Convention.